Dogs are indeed a man’s best friend.

 This means that your Grey Houndsky’s coat will be a little unpredictable.
 You’re most likely to come out with a dog that has fur somewhere in between.

-It will be coarse and thick – meaning they’ll be able to withstand cold temperatures easily, but not quite as long as a pure Husky.
+It will be coarse and thick – meaning it’ll be able to withstand cold temperatures easily, but not quite as long as a pure Husky.

 One thing that is certain though – they will shed.
 Make sure you’re fully equipped with a small hoover, as you’ll have to run around after them cleaning up.